Sears earnings down…again

 In a good economy, this inability to create and sustain preference is not as acute of an issue as revenues from sales and promotions can often mask the bigger problem.
 But when the economy is off and people are being more particular about where and how they spend their money, preference is often the difference between survival and failure.

 This lack of preference has a snowball effect.
 I drove by our local Sears on Tuesday and counted five cars in the parking lot.
 Ever pulled up to a restaurant with no cars in the parking lot?
 Did you go in and have dinner?

 Throughout the last few years, we at Stealing Share have talked to great length about Sears and the problems it faces.
 We believe we have a strategy that can give it exactly what it is missing – preference and a reason to go to the store.
 This does not involve changing Sears’ advertising agency or hiring a social media expert to create a silly viral video or Facebook page.
 It involves two things: 1.
 A willingness to change.
 2. A real desire to win.

-By continuing to do what Sears has always done will only bring it to the same place – a continuation of hemorrhaging cash.
+By continuing to do what Sears has always done will only bring it to the same place – a continuation of hemorrhaging cash and more sorry Sears earnings reports.
 Open yourself up to change, and embrace the opportunity the market is giving you and, not only will you survive the down economy, you will flourish.

 Political Ideology Creates Broken Government Tom Dougherty, CEO - Stealing Share 18 May 2017 Political ideology.
 Stop the madness.
 Political ideology The whole world is in political strife.
 And I believe the root cause is political ideology.
 It’s not surprising.
 I...